 Rabbi Emeritus, Garry Loeb

 A native of Toronto, Canada, Rabbi Loeb was ordained in 1981 at the Hebrew Union College-Jewish Institute of Religion.
 After 25 years of service as a rabbi, the college awarded him an honorary doctor of divinity degree in 2006.
-As Reform Judaism changes and grows, he has kept our congregation at the forefront of the Reform movement’s re-embracement of tradition; he has encouraged us to develop a thoughtful balance between Reform philosophy and traditional custom and ritual.
-Rabbi Loeb retired on June 30, 2016.
+As Reform Judaism changed and grew, he kept our congregation at the forefront of the Reform movement’s re-embrace of tradition; he encouraged us to develop a thoughtful balance between Reform philosophy and traditional custom and ritual.